FeTodeschini/react/TaskTracker/README.md

+# YOU CAN SEE THE LOOK AND FEEL OF THE APP BY OPENING THE "TaskTracker Screenshot.JPG" FILE

 This Repository contains the code for the "TaskTracker App".
 It is just a demo for showing the author's knowledge about React.

 For runnning the App, simply: